SHEDOOMTC/AmberTools-Analysis-Quick/README.md

 ./ike-eji-aru-oru.sh

 ```
 1. The script will request several input paramters interactively like your parm file, traj file, start frame and end frame, and stride

- *Note:*

- This uses sieve of 10 internally and the script must be edited if there is need to change it.
+2. Choose the stride to use only about 500-1000 frames for computational efficiency

+3. Choose the ligand mask and residue list for energy decomposition

+4. You will have to choose if it is GB (MMGBSA) or PB (MMPBSA) that you want to run

+5. The igb for GB is hard-coded to 5 and saltcon to 0.15; for PB, the istrng is hard-coded to 0.100.
+Any needed changes will require editing the script

+6. The output is a DAT file for the energy and decomposition results

 -----------